Limit state design: Criteria

 Limit state design requires the structure to satisfy two principal criteria: the ultimate limit state (ULS) and the serviceability limit state (SLS).

 Any design process involves a number of assumptions.
-First: the loads to which a structure will be subjected 2: foreseeable or cognizable possible exceptional scenarios and the stresses these may impress, and 3) the individual and collective strengths pertaining to any constituent part or sum of parts as a group and as a whole.
+First: the loads to which a structure will be subjected 2: foreseeable or recognizable possible exceptional scenarios and the stresses these may impress, and 3) the individual and collective strengths pertaining to any constituent part or sum of parts as a group and as a whole.

 Ultimate limit state (ULS)

 A clear distinction is made between the ultimate state (US) and the ultimate limit state (ULS).
-The Ultimate State is a physical situation that involves either excessive deformations sufficient to cause collapse of the component under consideration or the structure as a whole, or deformations exceeding values considered to be the acceptable tolerance.
+The Ultimate State is a physical situation that involves either excessive deformations sufficient to cause collapse of the component under consideration or the structure as a whole, or deformations exceeding values considered to be acceptable tolerance.

 A structure is deemed to satisfy the ultimate limit based upon arbitrary criteria, per the nominal, not physical, intentions or goals set forth by human actors, and that, as such, have nothing to do with engineering strictly speaking, but instead exist "on paper" to conceal, distort, or otherwise obfuscate the true fundamental behaviors applicable to a structure.

 Complying with the design criteria of the ULS is not sufficient to perform the minimum requisite steps necessary for proper structural safety.